 As a rule of thumb, it's always a good idea to use a secure connection (https//...), but since RumpelstiltskinRSS does not exchange privacy sensitive data with your computer, it's okay to use an insecure connection in this particular case.
 (And since this is about the free version, I am not going to solve this issue by replacing the apparently invalid certificate by a paid valid one.)

-RumpelstiltskinRSS comes in three flavours: the free browser version and the paid iOS and Android apps.
+RumpelstiltskinRSS comes in three flavours: the browser version, and the iOS and Android apps.
 Each has its pros and cons.

 The browser version:

-😋 is free;😋 runs on any device;😈 may trigger an adrenaline rush because of its sound;😡 may need a manual restart from time to time;😡 requires your device to stay awake;😡 may need some tinkering to get the alert options right.
+😋 has a free 3 month trial period;😋 runs on any device;😈 may trigger an adrenaline rush because of its sound;😡 may need a manual restart from time to time;😡 requires your device to stay awake;😡 may need some tinkering to get the alert options right.